 For info on how to calculate your exact usage, read the Cheap Mobiles guide.

 Unless you're a heavy user, a standalone handset with a Sim-only deal can often be the cheapest option.
 There are many one-month rolling contract Sim-only deals available, so you're not tied in - you only pay for what you use.
 See Sim-only deals for the best.

 Already have a Sim-only deal from an old phone?
 Unless you buy a handset for that network, to put it in a new handset you'll need to "unlock" it from its pre-set network provider.
 For some phones this can be free, or it could cost up to £30 - for more info, see Mobile Unlocking.

 You can get cheap handsets from retailers such as Argos or Play.com.
 Use the MegaShopBot to quickly compare prices.

 4G, also known as LTE or Long Term Evolution, is a lightning-quick internet connection for mobile devices, which will allow you to browse the net on your phone up to five times faster than with 3G.

 Check with your chosen provider whether you can actually get 4G where you live before signing up.
 To get 4G, as well as being in an area that can receive a 4G signal, you’ll also need a 4G tariff and a 4G-compatible handset.

-4G tariffs and handsets are often more expensive than their 3G counterparts.
+4G tariffs and handsets can be more expensive than their 3G counterparts.
 So unless you're an early adopter who must have 4G, it's probably wise sticking with 3G until 4G prices drop more dramatically.
 When this happens, we'll let you know in the free weekly email.

 Important.
 Because of the way retailers give us data for the Samsung tool, we’re unable to specify whether a tariff is 4G or 3G.
 If you’re looking for a 4G tariff, click through and check first.